Geoalert/mapflow-docs-en/source/faq.rst

 **I have another question, where can I ask it?**

-    You can ask your question on the Mapflow website in the online chat, where we will answer your questions in real time.
-Also, you can write to us at help@geoalert.io and `here <https://stackoverflow.com/c/geoalert/questio>`_.
+    You can ask your question on the Mapflow website in the online chat, where we will try to answer your questions in real time.
+Also, you are welcome to write to us at `help@geoalert.io <mailto:help@geoalert.io>`_.